 - This is the most heavy-duty construction on my list and will last for decades.
 There is no better way to get value for money than ensuring this is the only firewood cart that you ever need to buy.

 - The limited carrying capacity of only 50 pounds is a big issue, but I wouldn’t have any problem overloading this cart if you have solid ground to push it over.

-At the opposite end of the weight spectrum is the Plow and Hearth wood caddy.
+The Plough and Hearth wood caddy are at the opposite end of the weight spectrum.
 This is a very stylish design with huge bicycle wheels.
-At only 19 pounds in weight, it is the lightest option while still being manufactured well from galvanized steel.
+At only 19 pounds, it is the lightest option while still being manufactured well from galvanized steel.

-My main issue with this design is the amount of weight that 150 pounds of firewood will have on the thin tyres when moving through sandy soil.
-If you are going to be moving over hard but even ground or upstairs, this is ideal.
+My main issue with this design is the amount of weight 150 pounds of firewood will have on the thin tyres when moving through sandy soil.
+If you will be moving over hard but even ground or upstairs, this is ideal.
 It will also dig through snow easily and punch down towards the ground.